ccs-ucb/290Q/assets/labs/L7-timeline-1/L7-timeline-1.md

 }
 ```

-Second, let's create a stimulus presentation trial using the `jsPsychImageKeyboardResponse` plugin.
-This trial presents a stimulus for `2.5` seconds.
+Second, let's create a simple image presentation trial using the `jsPsychImageKeyboardResponse` plugin.
+This trial presents an image stimulus for `2.5` seconds.
+In order to run this trial, you will need to make sure the image refeerenced in the `stimulus` property is accessible on your computer (You can download `image-1.png` [here](https://github.com/ecl-ucb/290Q/tree/main/assets/labs/L7-timeline-1/page)).

 ```js
 var stimulusTrial = {